 Semi Truck Accident

-A semi truck is a type of a big truck with a gross weight, without passengers and cargo, of more than 10,000 pounds.
-In the US, a semi truck is also known as an eighteen wheeler or as is commonly referred to – ‘big rig’.
+A semi truck is a large vehicle with a gross weight, without passengers and cargo, of more than 10,000 pounds.
+In the US, a semi truck is also known as an eighteen-wheeler or a big rig.

-A semi truck is a truck, which comprises an engine and a trailer.
-The engine (also known as a tractor in the US) tows or pulls the trailer on which the freight, cargo, and goods are carried.
-A semi truck can weigh as much as eighty to a hundred thousand pounds depending on the kind of cargo that it is transporting.
+A semi truck has an engine and a trailer.
+The engine (also known as a tractor in the US) tows or pulls the trailer, on which the freight, cargo, and goods are carried.
+A semi truck can weigh as much as 80,000 to 100,000 pounds, depending on the kind of cargo that it is transporting.

 Semi Trucks and Small Cars

 In a semi truck accident, any passenger cars or small vehicles that are involved in the accident are the most vulnerable in such crashes.
-According to statistics, almost 80% of the deaths resulting from a semi truck accident, are those of the driver of the smaller car involved in the crash.
+According to statistics, almost 80% of the deaths resulting from a semi truck accident are those of the drivers of the smaller cars involved in the crash.

 Although there are many rules and regulations in place for semi truck drivers and trucking companies, which have been designed to increase the safety of the vehicles and reduce semi truck accidents, not all drivers and trucking companies follow these rules.

-Rash driving, driving over the speed limits, overloading the semi trucks, driving long hours, and other negligent acts by truck drivers, puts their lives and also that of others at risk, by raising the chances of semi truck accidents.
+Unsafe driving, driving over the speed limits, overloading the semi trucks, driving long hours, and other negligent acts by truck drivers, puts their lives and also that of others at risk, by raising the chances of semi truck accidents.
+Truck drivers and those in other passenger vehicles always need to make sure that their vehicles are in good working condition, and that they use their turn signals appropriately.
+Additionally, all drivers need to watch their speed, and they should avoid driving when they are not well-rested.

 A semi truck accident is not the same as other traffic accidents because of the increased risk of injuries and death in such accidents.
 Semi truck accidents are known to have as many as nine responsible parties, thus bringing into contention nine different insurance policies.
 Having to deal with so many defendants can often be a very harrowing task.

 If you have been injured in a semi truck accident, or have lost a loved one to such a crash, you should consult with a lawyer who has experience in personal injury claims and wrongful death lawsuits.
-You are entitled under the law, to recover actual damages as well as compensatory damages for any injuries sustained because of a semi truck accident.
+You are entitled under the law to recover actual damages as well as compensatory damages for any injuries sustained because of a semi truck accident.
+To locate someone to answer all of your questions and claim the compensation you deserve, you may choose to visit the American Bar Association (ABA) website.
+There, you can be assure that you will be connected with a qualified and knowledgeable professional.

 Find legal information and lawyers that specialize in Truck Accidents by state: